This list of best bars in Tribeca was written by Yana Zaytseva, co-founder of New York Simply (an official partner of Apple Maps).

 Best Bars in Tribeca (Map)

-And there you have it my friends, my list of the best bars in Tribeca.
+And there you have it, my list of the best bars in Tribeca.
 I hope you found the post helpful.

 Cheers & and don’t forget to tip your bartender!